antonmry/galiglobal/src/jbake/content/blog/2021/20210313-The-principal-role.md

 What a revelation!
 As explained in the article, I've been a Principal Software Engineer for years without being aware of it.
-Not only that, **it's what I want to do, what makes me happy**.
+Not only that, **it's what I want to do, what makes me happy** nowadays.
 It was great to know there is a name for my role and other people out there with the same motivations and struggles.
 It's for them, I wrote this article.
 I want to share my main challenges and experiences in this role.

 ## No clear definition of the role: the management trap